panrg/questions/draft-irtf-panrg-questions.md

 implicitly radiates information about endpoint configuration and preference through path selection, must also be addressed.

-The eighth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking, and how can the transition from current ("path-oblivious") to path-aware networking be managed?

 # Acknowledgments

-Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, Lee Howard, Mohamed Boucadair, Thorben Krueger, Gorry Fairhurst, Spencer Dawkins, Theresa Enghardt, and Laurent Ciavaglia, for discussions leading to questions in this document, and for feedback on the document itself.
+Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, Chris Wood, Lee Howard, Mohamed Boucadair, Thorben Krueger, Gorry Fairhurst, Spencer Dawkins, Theresa Enghardt, Laurent Ciavaglia, and Stephen Farrell, for discussions leading to questions in this document, and for feedback on the document itself.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed